ObjectPlayer/ethernaut-ctf/README.md

 npx hardhat deploy --tags coin-flip-solution --network sepolia
 ```

 Contracts will be automatically verified on Etherscan when deployed to non-local networks like Sepolia.
+The system uses the network configuration in `utils/network-config.ts` to determine which networks should trigger verification.

 ### Execute the Solution